Janette H. Ok

 Janette H. Ok joined Fuller’s faculty as associate professor of New Testament in 2020.

-As a teacher, Dr. Ok is passionate about helping students grow in the art of interpreting Scripture and introducing them to a diversity of perspectives and critical methodologies.
-She challenges students to consider textual and contextual factors at work in the interpretive process and how their interplay can provide new insights for biblical and theological reflection.
+As a teacher, Dr. Ok is passionate about forming wise students of Scripture for the church.
+She helps students grow in the art of biblical interpretation, teaching them to read closely and introducing them to a diversity of perspectives and critical methodologies.
+She challenges students to consider textual, historical, and contextual factors at work in the interpretive process and how their interplay can provide new insights for biblical and theological reflection.

-Ok has contributed to various edited volumes, including T&T Clark Handbook of Asian American Biblical Hermeneutics (2019).
-Her book Constructing Ethnic Identity in 1 Peter: Who You Are No Longer (2021) examines why and how the author of 1 Peter presents Christian identity as an ethnic identity.
-She contributed to and coedited The New Testament in Color: A Multiethnic Commentary on the New Testament (2024).
-She is currently writing The Epistles of John commentary (Eerdmans’ NICNT Series) and coauthoring To Be and Be Seen: Reading the New Testament as Asian Americans (forthcoming).
+Ok has contributed to various edited volumes, including At this Time: Dialogues in Theological Education (Eerdmans, 2026) and T&T Clark Handbook of Asian American Biblical Hermeneutics (2019).
+Her book Constructing Ethnic Identity in 1 Peter: Who You Are No Longer (T&T Clark, 2021) examines why and how the author of 1 Peter presents Christian identity as an ethnic identity.
+She is coeditor of The New Testament in Color: A Multiethnic Commentary on the New Testament (IVP Academic, 2024).
+Currently, she is writing a commentary on the Letters of John (Eerdmans’ NICNT Series) and coauthoring a book on reading the New Testament as Asian Americans (forthcoming with Baker Academic).

-Ok is an active member of the Society of Biblical Literature, cochairing the Asian and Asian American Hermeneutics seminar.
-She also serves on the SBL Committee for Underrepresented Racial and Ethnic Minorities in the Profession after previously serving on the SBL Status of Women in the Profession Committee and the steering committee for the Minoritized Criticism and Biblical Interpretation section.
-She currently sits on the editorial board for Brill’s Biblical Interpretation Series.
+Ok is an active member of the Society of Biblical Literature.
+She serves on the Committee for Underrepresented Racial and Ethnic Minorities in the Profession after previously co-chairing the Asian and Asian American Hermeneutics unit and serving on the Status of Women in the Profession Committee and the steering committee of the Minoritized Criticism and Biblical Interpretation unit.

 As a church leader and preacher, Ok brings more than 25 years of ministry experience to the classroom.
 She is an ordained minister who pastors at Ekko Church in Anaheim, California.
 Her interdisciplinary interests and ecclesial commitments have shaped her preaching, teaching, and scholarship, giving her a practical focus on church ministry and Christian leadership.